NickHeiner/upgrade-yarn-workspaces-deps/README.md

 ```
 Options:
   --help             Show help                                         [boolean]
   --version          Show version number                               [boolean]
-  --pattern                  Regex that will be matched against the dependency
+  --pattern          Regex that will be matched against the dependency name
-                             name                            [string] [required]
+                                                             [string] [required]
-  --dry                      If true, print the yarn commands that will be run,
+  --dry              If true, print the yarn commands that will be run, but do
-                             but do not actually run them.             [boolean]
+                     not actually run them.                            [boolean]
   --remove           Remove packages instead of adding them.           [boolean]
-  --print-matching-packages  Print all package names that will be updated, and
+  --print-metadata   Print all dependencies and dependents that will be touched.
-                             exit without actually updating.           [boolean]
+                     Requires --dry to also be passed.                 [boolean]
   --install-version  The version to install.                            [string]

 ```